Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ### State Capacity

-Institutions; state capacity; rules for trade.

-wht am I trying to say? -> good rules and effective enforcement "state capacity" are needed for development.

 One of my persistent interests, in times of good and bad, is learning about how countries develop.
 Our living standards have risen greatly, in some countries within the last couple of decades (Korea and China), many-fold.
 With this surplus comes stability and a better life for all citizens of that country, and many interesting things to talk about, like their cultural exports, and technological ones too.
-I'm interested in development as a robust tool for poverty alleviation.
+Which makes me interested in development as a robust tool for poverty alleviation.

+I like the way a few economic historians talk about it in particular: Fukuyama, Solow, Douglass North.

+North talks about institutions.

+Fukuyama talks about state capacity.

+Solow talks about capital stock.

+The common thread between them is that they study what prerequisites, what quality and quantity of them, at t=0 is necessary or sufficient to make a country grow when you press play.
+If I'm allowed to be irresponsible with my words, I'd even say they carry on the tradition of "An Inquiry into the Nature and Causes of the Wealth of Nations" by literally trying to investigate the fundamental causes of the wealth of nations in particular.

+Institutions; state capacity; rules for trade; capital stock.

-Here is a simplified model:
+According to me, here is a simplified model:

 1. the way out of poverty since the industrial revolution has been a functioning market economy.